scionproto/scion/doc/PathPolicy.md

 ```

 Any path that is matched by the above policy must traverse three transit ASes.
 In many cases the
-number of ASes or hops is not know.
+number of ASes or hops is not known.
 With the regex-style it is possible to express such sequences.

 The following example specifies a path from interface _1-ff00:0:133#1_ through multiple ASes in ISD
 _1_, that may (but does not need to) traverse AS _2-ff00:0:1_ and then reaches its destination on